ArsenKakasyan/Portfolio/README.md

 # Portfolio application built with React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was built using React, Nodejs and hosted on gh-pages.

 ### https://arsenkakasyan.github.io/